-Our 41 year-old Administrative Assistant client was walking to work in San Francisco and entered the crosswalk on a “walk” signal.
-Meanwhile, a limousine driver was attempting to make a left hand turn onto the street the woman was crossing.
-The limousine’s passenger yelled to the driver to “watch out,” but he continued to turn, striking our client and knocking her to the ground.
+Our client, a 41-year-old administrative assistant, was walking to work in San Francisco and entered the crosswalk on a “walk” signal.
+Meanwhile, a limousine driver was attempting to make a left turn onto the street the woman was crossing.
+The limousine’s passenger yelled to the driver to “watch out” but he continued to turn, striking our client, and knocking her to the ground.
 She landed on her tailbone and was diagnosed with a fractured coccyx.
-She will suffer coccygeal pain for the remainder of her life and the accident caused her to develop Post-Traumatic Stress Disorder and Depression, which are also likely permanent.
-A claim was brought against the limousine company which employed the driver by Seth Rosenberg and the case settled with their insurance company for $250,000.
+She suffered from coccygeal pain, posttraumatic stress disorder, and depression.
+We brought a claim against the limousine company that employed the driver and the case settled with their insurance company for $250,000.

 More Information on Pedestrian Accidents | About Our Personal Injury Practice | Contact Us